 As culinary destinations go, Princeton, NJ, doesn’t come up too often in conversations.
 But Scott Anderson’s restaurant, Elements, has foodies talking.
 He dubs his style of cooking as “interpretive American,” and like many of America’s best young chefs, he’s adopted a modern hands-on approach.
-The chef/owner has close ties to farmers and forgers and, in fact, is an avid forger himself, often collecting fresh bamboo shoots, blood root and countless ...
+The chef/owner has close ties to farmers and forgers and, in fact, is an avid forger himself, often collecting fresh bamboo shoots, blood root and countless varieties of mushrooms.

 His do-it-yourself kitchen performs all the curing, fermenting, butchery and pasta making.
 He even goes so far as to create his own miso and soy sauces in house.
 Anderson’s fanaticism has also turned most of the restaurant’s parking lot into a culinary garden that supplies many of his recipes.